 What Does the Government Have to Prove in Ohio Medicare Fraud Cases?

-What Are the Penalties for Criminal Medicare Fraud in Ohio?
+What Are the Penalties for Criminal Medicare Fraud or Medical Billing Fraud in Ohio?

 - An Ohio man who owns substance abuse recovery centers throughout Ohio is under investigation by the Ohio Medicaid Fraud Control Unit for his involvement in a multi-million-dollar Medicaid fraud scheme.
 According to the complaint filed against the owner of these recovery centers, the owner allegedly had his employees bill Medicaid for services that were not properly documented and for services that were inflated to be more expensive that they actually were.
 The complaint also alleges unethical treatment of patients who were admitted to the recovery centers.
 Patients were given unauthorized drugs to help deal with their withdrawal symptoms and often had to wait days before they were allowed to see a doctor.
 This investigation is ongoing.